keshavrkaranth/fullstack_assignment/README.md

 - The assignment must be completed in a fork of this repo.
 Once you have completed, submit a PR which will notify us that you are ready for us to review your work.
 - Feel free to reach out (utkarsh@hrrealvalue.com) in case of any issues or concerns, even if you are simply facing difficulty completing the assignment.
 Effective communication is an important skill.
 - Googling is yet another very useful skill, use it wherever you get stuck.
-- There is no hard-and-fast time limit on completing this assignment, you are expected to send in your submission as soon as you are done. __Just make sure it is submitted before the deadline conveyed in the message in which you the link to this assignment.__
+- There is no hard-and-fast time limit on completing this assignment, you are expected to send in your submission as soon as you are done. __Just make sure it is submitted before the deadline conveyed in the message in which you received the link to this assignment.__

 The assignment consists of mainly two parts -
 - Building APIs